Skip to content

 --sync

-1. Fetches the latest hive.md, directions.md, and sync.json from the org repo
+1. Fetches the latest hive.md, members.md, ideas.md, and sync.json from the org repo

-3. Reports what changed โ€” new directions, updated team info
+3. Reports what changed โ€” new directions, updated members, new ideas

 4. Highlights directions that overlap with your current project's modality or research question